Margaret Burbidge

 Eleanor Margaret Burbidge, (12 August 1919 – 5 April 2020) was a British-American observational astronomer and astrophysicist.
 In the 1950s, she was one of the founders of stellar nucleosynthesis and was first author of the influential B^{2}FH paper.
 During the 1960s and 1970s she worked on galaxy rotation curves and quasars, discovering the most distant astronomical object then known.
 In the 1980s and 1990s she helped develop and utilise the Faint Object Spectrograph on the Hubble Space Telescope.
 Burbidge was also well known for her work opposing discrimination against women in astronomy while also opposing positive discrimination.

 Burbidge held several leadership and administrative posts, including director of the Royal Greenwich Observatory (1973–1975), president of the American Astronomical Society (1976–1978), and president of the American Association for the Advancement of Science (1983).
 Burbidge worked at the University of London Observatory, Yerkes Observatory of the University of Chicago, the Cavendish Laboratory of the University of Cambridge, the California Institute of Technology, and the University of California San Diego (UCSD).
 From 1979 to 1988 she was the first director of the Center for Astronomy and Space Sciences at UCSD, where she worked from 1962 until her retirement.

+Early life and education

+Eleanor Margaret Peachey was born in Davenport, Stockport, UK.
+As a child, Margaret deduced that her birth had been exactly nine months after the Armistice of 11 November 1918 that ended the First World War, so concluded that she was probably conceived when the armistice was announced.
+She was the daughter of Marjorie Stott Peachey and Stanley John Peachey; her father was a lecturer in chemistry at the Manchester School of Technology (now part of the University of Manchester) and her mother was one of his students.
+A few years after Margaret was born, Stanley obtained a patent related to the vulcanisation of rubber, which made enough money for the family to move to London in 1921 where he set up his own industrial chemistry laboratory.

+Margaret first became interested in astronomy aged 3 or 4, after seeing the stars on a ferry trip across the English Channel.
+By age 12, she was reading astronomy textbooks by James Jeans, a distant relative of her mother.
+Burbidge studied at University College London (UCL), where she received an undergraduate degree in 1939 and a PhD in 1943.